suereey/git-methods/stash.md

 # Git Stash

 ## When to use git stash
 Has made changes on the ```main``` branch but haven't committed them yet.

-Want to transfer all those changes to a new branch without committing them to the main branch.
+Want to move all those changes to a new branch without committing them to the main branch.

 ## How to use git stash
 Follow below steps: